-“Fine,” Potter looked away, huffing out a breath of air and blowing a few dark locks of hair out his eyes.
+“Fine,” Potter looked away, huffing out a breath of air and blowing a few dark locks of hair from his eyes.
 “Yeah, I did.
 But we stopped when things got bad.”

 “How chivalrous of you.”
 My words were dripping acid.
-I couldn’t stop thinking about it, him with that dark, urgent gleam in his eye, fingers skimming, fire and need and want...
+I couldn’t stop thinking about it, him with that dark, urgent spark in his eye, fingers skimming, fire and need and want...

 It was making me sick.

 “I don’t see why you care,” he spat caustically.
-“Besides, it’s not like you have a right to know.”
+“Besides, it’s not like you have the right to know.”

 And that did it.
 My steps grinded to a halt.
-I yanked my hand away from Potter’s shoulder as if I’d been burned, jerking backwards.
+I yanked my hand from Potter’s shoulder as if I’d been burned and jerked away.
 “I need to go.”